Take the train to Slovakia - Bratislava cathedral and castle

 Train operator:

-Free train travel in Slovakia for those over 62 and children of any nationality under 15, see www.zssk.sk/en/zero-fare.
+Free train travel in Slovakia for EU residents/citizens over 62 or students under 26, see www.zssk.sk/en/zero-fare.

 Eurostar times & fares.
 All European train times: All-Europe online train times